+People are usually pretty good at managing positive emotions–it’s the negative ones that we need help with.
+And the king of negative emotion is anger.
 If love is the most powerful force for good in the universe, then it may be said that anger is the most powerful force for bad.
-Unchecked anger can damage relationships, businesses, careers, health, and happiness.
-I’ve made several posts on emotional management given how crucial it is to success in every area of life.
-People are usually pretty good with positive emotions–it’s the negative ones that we need the most help with.
-And the king of negative emotion is anger.
 Anger demands to be expressed.
 Even when it doesn’t get expressed externally, it makes its home in the subconscious mind and wreaks havoc in the life of its subject.
-Anyone not in control of their anger is not in control of their life.

-Dr. Christian Conte is the author of Walking Through Anger: A New Design for Confronting Conflict in an Emotionally Charged World (Amazon affiliate link).
+Dr. Christian Conte is the author of Walking Through Anger: A New Design for Confronting Conflict in an Emotionally Charged World.
 Per the book’s author description:

 Christian Conte, PhD, is a licensed professional counselor, a certified Domestic Violence Counselor, and a Level V (highest level) Anger Management Specialist from the National Anger Management Association.
 He is co-host of USA Network’s The Secret Life of Kids and is a frequent guest on many national and local programs, including Good Day, ESPN Radio, and CBS’s KDKA.
 His Yield Theory training has generated successful results for violent criminals, family therapy, and professional athletes.